 The market or a significant part thereof may adopt an application of SONIA that differs significantly from that set out in the Conditions and used in relation to Bonds that reference SONIA issued under this Prospectus.
+In addition, the methodology for determining any overnight rate index by reference to which the Interest Rate in respect of certain Bonds may be calculated could change during the life of the Bonds.
 The Issuer may in the future also issue Bonds referencing SONIA that differ materially in terms of interest determination when compared with any previous SONIA referenced Bonds issued by it under the Programme (including SONIA Bonds which reference the SONIA Compounded Index published by the Bank of England).
 The development of Compounded Daily SONIA as an interest reference rate for the Eurobond markets, as well as continued development of SONIA-based rates for such markets and the market infrastructure for adopting such rates, could result in reduced liquidity or increased volatility or could otherwise affect the market price of any SONIA referenced Bonds issued under the Programme from time to time.